Adele adds to awards haul at triumphant BRITs

 Still photographs showed Adele making a gesture with her middle finger, although it was not clear whether it was caught on television.

-A Brit Awards spokesperson also added their apologies to the singer in a post-show statement.

-"We regret this happened and we send our deepest apologies to Adele that her big moment was cut short this evening due to the live show over-running.
-We don't want this to undermine her incredible achievement in winning our night's biggest award.
-It tops off what's been an incredible year for her."

 Blur, titans of 1990s British pop scene, closed the show with some of their biggest hits including "Girls and Boys", "Song 2" and "Parklife".
-They had just picked up a lifetime achievement honor.
+They had just picked up a lifetime achievement honour.

 WHITNEY, WINEHOUSE REMEMBERED